-Start a regular sleep/wake routine in your house at least seven days before school begins.
-Everyone stays up and sleeps in a little later during the summer, so it is best to reset sleep schedules to normal times for the school year.
-Sleep is crucial for not only a pleasant morning, but more importantly: academic performance (and your sanity).
+Sleep is crucial for academic performance (and your sanity).
 Be bold – be strong – and don’t give up.
-It is so hard to make kids go to bed earlier than normal, so ease into the earlier bedtime by a few minutes each evening.
+It is so hard to make kids go to bed earlier; ease into the earlier bedtime by a few minutes each evening.
 If you have a late sleeper, order a gentle alarm clock with sunrise simulations.

 Tip 2: A Visit from the Back to School Fairy

 Magic makes everything better, right?
 The Back to School Fairy can visit anytime the week before school starts.
 Our fairy brings a story for the night before the first day, as well as a new lunchbox.
-Even if you have an older child, surprise him or her with extra school supplies, Post-It notes (my favorite), or a fun folder.
+Even if you have an older child, surprise him or her with extra school supplies, like Post-It notes (my favorite).

 Tip 3: Plan Back to School Outfits

-If you’re kids are anything like Annabelle, they prefer to pick out their own clothing.
+If your kids are anything like Annabelle, they prefer to pick out their own clothing.
 Organize back to school outfits by laying out a top/bottom/socks/shoes for each day of the first week back to school.
-When I was younger we always went back to school shopping and I kept the tags on each outfit until the day I was going to wear it.
+When I was younger, we always went back to school shopping for clothes.
+I still like to keep the tags on each outfit until I am going to wear it.
 Annabelle does the same thing!
-If you’re not going to buy new clothes for the school year, let your child pick and lay out their favorite (appropriate) outfits.
+If you’re not going to buy new clothes for the school year, let your child pick out their favorite outfits.

 Tip 4: Pack an Exciting Lunch Box

-I love that this lunchbox comes with a perfect sized bento box container, as well as ice packs that snap right into the lid.
-The removal tabs make for easy washing of the ice packs if there is a mess in the box at the end of the day.
+I love this lunchbox because it comes with a bento box container, as well as a lid with ice packs.
+There are removal tabs for easy washing if there is a mess in the lunch box at the end of the day.